Tafmakura/arsol-projects-for-woo/README.md

 - `per_page` (default: 10) - Number of subscriptions per page
 - `paged` (default: 1) - Current page number

-Show the number of projects for the current user:
+Show the number of active projects for the current user:
 ```
 [arsol_user_projects_count]
 ```
 No arguments required.
+Only counts projects with 'active' status.

-Show the total number of all projects:
+Show the total number of all active projects:
 ```
 [arsol_projects_count]
 ```
 No arguments required.
+Only counts projects with 'active' status.

 ## Support